-- 1. Review the relevant economic concepts related to movements along and changes in demand and supply curves, explain and apply them graphically in the context of the market equilibrium - 2.
-Review, understand and explain the different constraints that are faced by consumers and producers and the maximization choices made by them subject to those constraints - 3.
+- 1. Review the relevant economic concepts related to movements along and changes in demand and supply curves, explain and apply them graphically and mathematically in the context of the market equilibrium - 2.
+Review, understand and explain the different constraints that are faced by consumers and producers and the maximization choices made by them subject to those constraints; and solve numerical applications - 3.
 Identify features and characteristics of different market structures, both with and without market power, and be able to relate and apply those market structures to the real-life markets conditions we see today - 4.
 Understand concepts of game theory and apply those concepts to solve questions involving simple games